Subscribe To This Site

 It is important to consider the types of plant you are planning to grow when you are designing a container garden.
 This will dictate the specific type of compost or soil needed in many cases.

-Picture, above: some small planters arranged on a balcony
+Picture, above: Some small planters with mixed herbs and flowers arranged on a balcony

 How to begin your container garden